-REtipster features products and services we've used, tested, and think you'll find useful.
-If you buy something featured here, we may earn an affiliate commission.
+REtipster features products and services we find useful.
+If you buy something through the links below, we may receive a referral fee, which helps support our work.
 Learn more.

 When I first started pursuing my real estate investing career, I wasted a TON of time trying to find these people the wrong way (at one point, I thought it was impossible).
 There came a point when I was almost ready to throw in the towel, and that's when I discovered direct mail marketing.

-Moving through the process wasn't always fast, convenient, or cheap, but when I took my time and carefully went through the right motions, the floodgates opened and I was inundated with more opportunities than I could handle.
+Moving through the process wasn't always fast, convenient, or cheap, but when I took my time and carefully went through the right motions, the floodgates opened, and I was inundated with more opportunities than I could handle.

 Data: The Crucial Component